 The welcoming nature of the beach.

-This cove has a charm and karma that is very welcoming.
-Perhaps it’s the fact that you don’t just pass by it, that you have to want to go to it, that makes the atmosphere and the beach goers here so welcoming.
+This cove has a charm and a karma, which is very welcoming.
+Perhaps it’s the fact that you don’t just pass by it, that you have to want to go to it, that makes the atmosphere and the beach-goers here so welcoming.
 In truth, it’s hard to pull yourself away from Poldhu Cove.
 This is a National Trust beach, so it’s well maintained.
 There’s a friendly, thriving cafe that also offers surf lessons, as well as an RNLI lifeguard post, so it’s a safe place to surf and swim.

 With the two Daves, watching the surf at Poldhu Cove on the Lizard Peninsula.